This page may contain affiliate links. Learn More.

 To caramelize onions, melt 2 T of butter in a skillet, then add 4 sliced onions.
 Cook on low heat and stir occasionally for about 40 minutes until onions have darkened and are more of a jam-like consistency.
 Add a few tablespoons of chicken stock or water and some salt and pepper to taste and allow to cool.
 Store in an airtight container in the fridge or freezer to use later on bread, in recipes, or however you like.

-Dehydrated.
+- Dehydrated.
 Dehydrated onions will keep in mason jars in a cool, dry, dark place for years.
 Chill the onions for about 10 minutes and then slice, or dice them evenly.
 Dehydrate at 125 degrees until they snap when bent.
+You can also learn more about how to preserve food with dehydration here.

 Some recipes such as French onion soup use a ton of excess onions, so look for some interesting ways to use a lot at once if you’re in a desperate situation to avoid waste.

-What to do with a bunch of green onions
+What to do with too many green onions

 Green onions or scallions will store in the refrigerator longer if you rinse them and wrap them in a paper towel.
 Using it to dry them will give you a moist towel to start with.
 They will keep about two weeks in the crisper.